JimLiu/fetchog/README.md

 ## Fetchog

-Fetchog is an npm package fetching a given URL, returns its title, description, image.
+Fetchog is an npm package that fetches a given URL and returns its title, description and image.

 ## Usage